 The longer I live in Auckland, the more natural the New Zealand language feels.
 They call it English, but the Kiwi slang creates a variant that is often amusing.

 This article took first place in a contest years ago, earning a top expat honour.
 It is still on target.
 New Zealand slang is light and fun, while most of the Kiwi phrases are easy to remember.

 Today, I reshare my entry as a courtesy to those who will visit New Zealand and for anyone who needs a laugh.

-By the way, “Kiwi” is a slang term for a New Zealander.
+By the way, “Kiwi” is a friendly slang term for a New Zealander.

-Here is my award-winning entry, with a few photos added for colour:
+Below is my award-winning entry with photos added for colour.

-Top 10 Funny New Zealand Language Blunders – Expats Beware!
+Top 10 funny New Zealand language blunders – Expats beware of Kiwi slang!

-Kiwi speak includes many Maori phrases and sayings.
+Kiwi speak includes many funny Maori sayings and phrases.
 In the language of the indigenous people, the letter combination “WH” makes the sound “F.” No problem for words like Whānau (extended family), however, I still laugh at the popular Whakarewarewa Forest and the New Zealand ski field called “Whakapapa” (fuk-a-papa).